ryanbreed/FPGAIPFilter/README.md

 - bindings-libftdi, could improve error handling - expose more of libftdi

 # Done
-- Using https://github.com/victoredwardocallaghan/bindings-libftdi (forked @ https://github.com/tau-tao/bindings-libftdi) can drive the "InitialTest.sof" sample from test/FtdiTest1.hs
+- Using https://github.com/victoredwardocallaghan/bindings-libftdi (forked @ https://github.com/tau-tao/bindings-libftdi) - Can drive the "InitialTest.sof" sample from test/FtdiTest1.hs (mods to JtagRW.hs - addressing see Top.vhd)
+- Can drive the PacketProcessor derived from clash
+- Notes on the addressing changes when adding other JTAG components such as JTAG readable RAM and Sig2 logic analyser
+- Scripts for extracting RAM.
+- Bidirectional data transfer via USB Blaster JTAG

 ### Resources: